lajanki/youtube_search/README.md

 A script for finding YouTube videos with no views.

 The Google YouTube Data API comes with certain restrictions that prevents from directly searching for content with no views.
 Namely:
-  1. one cannot use view count as a search parameter, and
+  1. view count is not a valid search parameter, and
   2. any search query will return at most 500 results.

-This script uses a brute force type approach by performing the search to a bunch of search terms and records the results with zero views.
+This script uses a brute force type approach by performing a search on a bunch of search terms and stores the results with zero views to an sqlite database.

 The search terms are read from two source files:
   * dict.txt, containing > 71 000 individual words.
 Words read here are processed in groups of n files at a time.